LDEFS(OPCS) Optical Printer Control System LDEFS(OPCS)

 Which makes many of the below techniques unnecessary extra work.

-However, in the older releases (K1.xx) this is not available so
+However, in the older releases (K1.xx) these are unavailable,

 As with all DEFS file commands, you can execute motor definition